SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 #error "Sketch was written for new pinmapping!"
 #endif
 ```
 The pin mapping for the Digispark Pro is very, very strange.
-Note that on the An constants for analogRead() n is the number of the digital pin, not the the ADC channel!
+Note that on the An constants for analogRead() n is the number of the digital pin, not the the ADC channel for that mapping.

+The legacy pin mapping is even stranger - it is as if someone tried to make a pin mapping that precluded any sort of simplification of the math, and as a result, it is significantly less efficient.

 ### Flexible PWM support
 The two channels of Timer1 can each output on one or more of 4 pins, albeit with the same duty cycle.
 The OCR1Ax and OCR1Bx pins each share the channel.
 All of those pins can be used for PWM.
 If you do `analogWrite(PIN_PB0,64);`, you get 25% dutycycle, if you then do `analogWrite(PIN_PB2,128);` (these are OCR1AU and OCR1AW, respectively) both of the pins will be outputting 50% dutycycle after the second ommand.
 To stop the PWM output, call digitalWrite() or analogWrite() with 0 or 255 on the pin.